 Electrolytes for Horses: Hydration, Muscle Function, and Performance Explained

-Electrolytes in horses are essential minerals such as sodium, potassium, and chloride that regulate hydration, nerve signaling, and muscle contraction.
-Imbalances in electrolyte levels can lead to fatigue, poor performance, dehydration, and increased risk of conditions such as tying-up.
+Quick Answer: Electrolytes in horses regulate hydration, nerve signaling, and muscle contraction.
+When electrolyte levels become imbalanced, horses are more likely to experience fatigue, dehydration, impaired performance, and increased risk of tying-up.

 Electrolytes play a fundamental role in equine health and performance.
 They are responsible for maintaining hydration, supporting nerve function, and enabling proper muscle contraction.